US stocks slip deeper into a slump as recession fears grow

-NEW YORK (AP) — Stocks fell in midday trading on Wall Street Monday and put major indexes deeper into a slump as recession fears grow.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday and put major indexes deeper into a slump as recession fears grow.

 The British pound dropped to an all-time low against the dollar and investors continued to dump British government bonds in displeasure over a sweeping tax cut plan announced in London last week.